learningequality/ka-lite/sphinx-docs/installguide/install_all.rst

 Linux: Installing as a PyPI package
 ===================================

+To install KA Lite from a file, go to our `PyPi page <https://pypi.python.org/pypi/ka-lite-static>`_ and download a .tar.gz or .zip.
+You can then install the file from a system by unpacking it and running *python setup.py install* or *pip install ka-lite-static-X.Y.Z.tar.gz*.

+Alternatively, install with *pip* using the instructions below:

 .. note:: Type the following commands in a terminal.

 #.
 Install pip (*sudo apt-get install python-pip* or use your distro's package manager).